Monitoring and Debugging AWS Lambda Functions: Tools and Techniques

 Datadog

-- Custom Dashboards: Build dashboards to visualize Lambda function performance and spot trends over time.
+- Custom Dashboards.
+Build dashboards to track function performance and catch trends before they become incidents.

-- AWS Integration: Datadog connects directly with AWS services, giving you unified monitoring across your whole infrastructure.
+- AWS Integration.
+Datadog connects directly with AWS services, so you get a single pane across your whole infrastructure.

 New Relic

-- Application Performance Monitoring (APM): New Relic's APM solution offers deep insights into Lambda function performance, including transaction traces and error analytics.
+- Application Performance Monitoring (APM).
+New Relic's APM gives you transaction traces and error analytics for Lambda functions, not just aggregate metrics.

 Tips for Troubleshooting Performance Issues and Errors